larspetrus/Roofpig/README.md

 Properties: `colored`, `solved`, `tweaks`, `setup`

-In Roofpig, you define how the cube will look when the alg has been performed.
-By default, it will be a regular full 6 color cube.
-But you can also mark some parts as 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**es.
+In Roofpig, you define how the cube will look after the alg is done.
+By default, it's a fully colored cube.
+You can also mark some parts as 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**es.

 But first we need to talk about Cubexps.